This site uses affiliate links and I may earn a commission at no extra cost to you.

 process of baby bok choy drying off against a tan cloth

-Step 1: Prepare a bowl of ice water.
-Measure your liquids.
-This is a quick-cooking recipe; there will be no time to measure once you start.
-Bring salted water to a boil in a large pot and blanch baby bok choy for about a minute.
-Quickly transfer them to the prepared ice bath, then drain.
-Pat dry with a clean towel or paper towels.
+Step 1: First, prepare a bowl of ice water.
+Then, bring a large pot of salted water to a boil.
+Meanwhile, measure your liquids.
+This is a quick-cooking recipe so there will be no time to measure once you start.
+After the water is boiling, blanch baby bok choy for about a minute.

 process showing baby bok choy being added to skillet with oil and garlic